Nestvold/DAT250/dat250-expass5.md

 [Experiment 4: Data Access]()

 This tutorial was some of the more useful stuff I have ever encountered.
-I have one pending problem and that is that my git has seemed to stop cooperating so i have not been able to publish the code.
+I have one pending problem and that is that my git has seemed to stop cooperating so I have not been able to publish the code.
 Ill add a picture so you can see.
+I only managed to publish the code from experiment 1 so if you want to see the remaining code I have it locally

 <img src="extra\error.JPG" width="600">